getsentry/sentry/src/sentry/replays/blueprints/api.md

   - offset (optional, number)
     Default: 0
   - query (optional, string) - Search query with space-separated field/value pairs. ie: `?query=count_errors:>2 AND duration:<1h`.
   - queryReferrer(optional, string) - Specify the page which this query is being made from.
-Used for cross project query on issue replays page & transaction replays page.
-Pass `queryReferrer=issueReplays` or `queryReferrer=transactionReplays` for this query.
     Some fields in the API response have their own dedicated parameters, or are otherwide not supported in the `query` param.
 They are:

     | Response Field      | Parameter       |